Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Chinese Scallion Oil for Stir Fry Dishes

 Pro Tips

-• Moisture is your enemy here—any excess water can cause the oil to splatter dangerously during cooking.
-Let the ingredients air-dry for several hours or pat them dry with a clean towel.
+• Moisture is your enemy.
+Any excess water can cause the oil to splatter dangerously during cooking.
+Let the scallions and ginger air-dry completely, or pat them dry with a clean kitchen towel before adding them to the oil.

-• Since homemade oil doesn’t contain preservatives, it won’t last as long as store-bought oils.
-Write the date on the bottle to keep track of its freshness.
+• Label and date your oil.
+Homemade scallion oil contains no preservatives, so it won’t last as long as store-bought oils.
+Writing the date on the bottle helps you keep track of freshness.

-Yes, you can freeze flavored oil, but it may solidify depending on the type of oil used.
+Yes, you can freeze scallion oil, but it may solidify depending on the type of oil used.
 For best results, use a freezer-safe container, and thaw it at room temperature before use.

 Can I use onion instead of leeks?